kerryhuangcmu/Kerry-s-Data-Portfolio/critique-by-design.md

 - Take out the line in the background of the graph
 - Add numbers to the top of each bar
 - Put a note indicating that “public, private, proprietary” means types of student loans
+- Make it clear in the title that it is student loan
 - Refine what type of story I want to tell and reorganize and pick the data accordingly